 If you have been injured following a slip or a trip, and somebody else was at fault, you may be entitled to make a personal injury claim.
 These type of accidents can happen in a variety of environments.
 You may have tripped over loose cables at work, slipped on a wet floor in a supermarket or tripped over a raised paving slab.
-To find out if you may be eligible for compensation, contact our injury claim solicitors for a free consultation.
-They will assess your case and will explain your legal rights in plain English.
+To find out if you may be eligible for compensation, call 0800 678 1410 today for a free consultation.
+A friendly legal adviser will assess your case and will explain your legal rights in plain English.

 How much compensation can I claim?

 How much compensation you may be entitled to following an accident will largely depend on the type of injury you have suffered and the impact this has had on your life.
 As you would expect, the more significant and long lasting the injury is, the greater the amount of compensation is likely to be.

 Rather than a punishment for the party of fault, the aim of personal injury compensation is to compensate you for your pain and suffering, as well as any financial losses that occur as a result of the accident.
 This could include the cost of medication, rehabilitation treatments, loss of earnings and loss of future earnings if your injuries affect your ability to work longer term.